New York museums to disclose artwork looted by Nazis

 At least 600,000 pieces of art were looted from Jewish people before and during World War II, according to experts.
 Some of that plunder wound up in the world’s great museums.

-New York Gov. Kathy Hochul signed a law in August requiring museums to put up signs identifying pieces looted by the Nazis from 1933-1945.
+New York Gov. Kathy Hochul signed a law in August requiring museums to put up signs identifying pieces looted by the Nazis from 1933 through 1945.

 The new rule comes as many museums in the U.S. and Europe are also reckoning with collections that contain numerous objects looted from Asia, Africa and other places during centuries of colonialism.

-It isn’t clear how many pieces of art now on display will be labeled as Nazi loot, and disagreements have already arisen over certain artworks with a complicated history.
+It isn’t clear how many pieces of art now on display will wind up being labeled as Nazi loot, and disagreements have already arisen over certain artworks with a complicated history.

 The Metropolitan Museum of Art, in New York City, said it had identified 53 works in its collection as having been seized or sold under duress during the Nazi era.

 All of those objects were obtained by the museum after being returned to their rightful owners.
 But Andrea Bayer, the museum’s deputy director for collections and administration, said the public still should know about their history.

-“People should be aware of the terrible cost to people during World War II as these confiscations took place and how these peoples’ treasures that they loved and had been in their families had been torn from them at the same time their lives were disrupted,” she said.
+“People should be aware of the terrible cost to people during World War II as these confiscations took place, and how these peoples’ treasures that they loved and had been in their families, had been torn from them at the same time their lives were disrupted,” she said.

 The museum, however, does not intend to put up such a sign on a Picasso painting called “The Actor,” which it received as a gift in 1952.